• Skip to primary navigation

 Two bowls of Cinnamon Berry Beet Smoothie freshly poured with the blender and a bowl of mixed berries sitting beside.

-One big benefit of beets is that they are a great detoxifier!
-They contain protective properties that stimulate the liver's detoxification process.
+Supports detoxification.
+Beets offer properties that can both stimulate and protect the liver.
 Their high fibre content also helps rid the body of toxins and excess hormones.

+Antioxidant-rich.
 We all know colourful foods are high in antioxidants.
 So, of course, beets are no exception.
-Their deep red colour means they are a potent source of antioxidant power!
-Beets are especially high in the antioxidant betacyanin, which studies show has a highly beneficial effect on colon health (more on that below).
+Their deep red colour comes from the powerful, gut-loving antioxidant betacyanin.

 Two beet smoothie bowls with a hand dipping a spoon in one and the blender and a bowl of mixed berries sitting sitting beside